 How to Use Adobe Photoshop Express to Edit Photos Online

 Many online programs are very helpful tools for accomplishing a task on a computer.
-They often have good functionality as well as another very important benefit - they're free!
-The Adobe Photoshop Express Editor is one of these useful programs.
+They often have good functionality and are frequently free to use.
+The Adobe Photoshop Express Editor is one of these useful and free programs.

 Photoshop Express is a tool for improving a photo and for altering it with special effects.
-It doesn't have the wide range of photo editing tools that some other versions of Photoshop have, but it's fine for basic image editing jobs and it's fun to use.
+It doesn't have the wide range of photo editing tools that some of the other versions of Photoshop have, but it's fine for basic jobs and is fun to use.
 It may be the only image editing program that many people need.

-The online version of Photoshop Express lets a user import one of their own photos, correct flaws in the photo and add a few special effects via filters if desired.
-Other possible additions to the photo include text, fancy shapes, clip art and frames.
+The online version of the editor lets a user import one of their own photos, correct flaws in the photo and add a few special effects via filters if desired.
+Other possible additions to the photo include text, fancy shapes, clip art, and frames.
 The user can save their edited photo on their hard drive or portable device.

-Once a person goes to the Photoshop Express website and clicks on the blue "Get Started" button, the "Select a Photo to Edit" screen appears.
+The editor is accessed from the photoshop.com/tools website.
+Once a person goes to the website and clicks on "Start the Editor", the "Select a Photo to Edit" screen appears.
 This screen enables a person to upload one of their own photos stored on their computer.
 The photo must be in the JPEG format and must be no more than 16 megapixels in resolution.

 The editing tools operate in two ways.
 Some show a series of mini-photos (thumbnails) representing the different effects of the tool.
 The user clicks on a photo to choose the effect.
 Other tools operate via a slider, which lets the user choose the strength of the chosen effect.